austral-electronics/QuantumCM4/README.md

 **Shrink and backup the image**

-Backup the uSD-Card with [win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download)
+Backup the uSD-Card with [win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download) and a USB-uSD Interface.
+In 'Device' select the partition /boot -> G: Then 'Read'

 [Shrink](https://github.com/Drewsif/PiShrink) the image (that will then resize to the max size of the SD card on boot)